Treasure Hunt (British game show): Presenters and crew

 In the original version, the presenter was former BBC newsreader Kenneth Kendall and the "skyrunner" was broadcaster Anneka Rice.
 In the first series, Kendall was joined briefly in the studio for the handover of the first clue by the original clue-setter, Ann Meo.
 She would later rejoin the contestants if they had been successful in finding the treasure to offer her congratulations.
 If they had been unsuccessful, she would be heard as a voiceover explaining where they had gone wrong.

-From the second series onwards, this role was expanded, another studio-based person acted as adjudicator, giving the contestants tips on how they were doing against the scheduled time, and providing additional information about the locations visited.
-In series 2, this was Annette Lynton ("Nettie") and from series 3 onwards, TV-am weather girl Wincey Willis.
+From the second series onwards, this role was expanded with the adjudicator being present throughout the episode, giving the contestants information on how they were doing against the scheduled time, and providing additional information about the locations visited.
+In series 2, this was Annette Lynton ("Nettie") who is married to Pink Floyd drummer Nick Mason.
+From series 3 onwards, TV-am weather girl Wincey Willis took over this role.

 In 1988, Rice left to have a baby, and her place was taken by tennis player Annabel Croft.
 In this series, the set was revamped due to a move to Thames Television's facilities (the original studios were at Trilion in Soho, London, and then Limehouse Studios on Canary Wharf in Docklands, East London which was later earmarked for demolition to make way for One Canada Square), and Willis was promoted to sharing main billing with Kendall.
 Croft was billed as "Guest Skyrunner" for the first episode of the series, and it was stated at the time that Rice would return after giving birth, but it turned out to be the show's final series and the "Guest Skyrunner" credit was dropped.